Runtime API

 Insert synchronization instructions automatically.
 This feature is enabled by default, which is usually a must, but may be disabled for the debugging purposes.

-Try to reduce the UB memory usage by replacing the tiles with those allocated earlier but became unused.
-Having this feature enabled may help to avoid UB overflow but may introduce performance regressions.
+Try to reduce the on-chip memory usage by replacing the tensors with those allocated earlier but became unused.
+Having this feature enabled may help to avoid memory overflow but may introduce performance regressions.

 Perform static allocation for tiles instead of relying on Ascend C TPipe backend.
 The static allocation feature may help to reduce an overhead caused by scalar code.